Aircraft in fiction: Nakajima Ki-27

 Nakajima Ki-27s, lifted from Japanese film, appeared in the 1942 Republic film Flying Tigers.

 Nakajima Ki-43

 A replica of a Nakajima Ki-43 Hayabusa appeared in the 2007 Japanese motion picture For Those We Love, a drama about WW2 Kamikaze pilots.

 Nieuport 17

 The Nieuport 17 was one of the main aircraft in the 2006 film Flyboys.

 Nieuport 28

 An authentic Nieuport 28 was provided and flown by Frank Tallman, a Hollywood film pilot, for The Twilight Zone episode "The Last Flight" in which a World War I Royal Flying Corps pilot is transported in time in a cloud to the 1960s.
 Norton Air Force Base, California, was the filming site.
 The episode first aired on 5 February 1960.

-Noorduyn AT-16

-Canadian-built variants of the North American T-6 Texan are seen in the 1943 RKO film Bombardier, filmed at Kirtland Field, New Mexico.

 Noorduyn Norseman

 The Noorduyn Norseman appears in scenes in the 1942 Warner Bros. film Captains of the Clouds, with James Cagney as a Canadian bush pilot at the start of World War II.